Peter Boyle (epidemiologist): Personal life and death

-Boyle was married and had three daughters (all of whom had distinguished herself in medicine), two sons-in-law and three grandchildren.
+Boyle was married and had three daughters (all of whom had distinguished themselves in medicine), two sons-in-law and three grandchildren.
 He joked that "the stream of strange foreign medical people arriving for dinner over the years was a clear risk factor in their career choices".
 He was very fond of Chinese restaurants and died on 23 July 2022 after a long illness in Lyon.